ShariyaTinney/Regula-Falsi-Method/README.md

 "Shariya Tinney" — \[[shariyatinney.gmail@example.com](mailto:shariyatinney.gmail@example.com)]

 > Reminder:
-> ✅ Replace "Shariya Tinney" in the Git clone URL
+> ✅ Replace "Your_UserName" in the Git clone URL
-> ✅ Replace "Shariya Tinney" and "shariyatinney.email@example.com" with your actual "Shariya Tinney" and "shariyatinney.email@example.com" before publishing.
+> ✅ Replace "Your Name" and "your.email@example.com" with your actual "Name" and "your.email@example.com" before publishing.

 📚 Resources